 New prescriptions are coming out every year for multiple cures and illnesses.
-Some may help a person get out of bed in the morning and function normally in life.
-Whether it be for pain or to think clearly, there are new and improved drugs coming out all the time.
-Sometimes prescription drugs can become addictive and doctors try to come up with less addictive versions.
+Some may help a person get out of bed in the morning and function generally in life.
+Whether it be for pain or to think clearly, new and improved drugs are coming out all the time.
+Sometimes prescription drugs can become addictive, and doctors try to come up with less addictive versions.
 However, benzodiazepines and opioids are always addictive if you take too much or are on them for too long.

 What is Xanax?

-Avery popular prescribed drug often mixed with alcohol is called Xanax, which is a brand name for alprazolam.
-It was supposed to be a replacement for the drug Valium and just like Valium, Xanax is a powerful benzodiazepine or benzo that is only recommended for the use for up to six weeks.
+Avery’s popular prescribed drug, often mixed with alcohol, is called Xanax, which is a brand name for alprazolam.
+It was supposed to be a replacement for the drug Valium, and just like Valium, Xanax is a potent benzodiazepine or benzo that is only recommended for use for up to six weeks.
 This drug usually is for those who suffer from anxiety and get relief when used as prescribed.

 Side Effects of Mixing Xanax and Alcohol

-Xanax is taken by both individuals that need it for panic attacks or anxiety and those that just want to get “high” and take It recreationally.
-Both users are can be at risk when mixing it with other drugs.
-This can happen by accident or intentionally to get a “higher high”.
-This frequently happens with alcohol.
+Xanax is taken by individuals who need it for panic attacks or anxiety and those who want to get “high” and take It recreationally.
+Both users can be at risk when mixing it with other drugs.
+This can happen by accident or intentionally to get a “higher high. ” This frequently happens with alcohol.

-Like alcohol, Xanax is a depressant.
-That means it slows down nervous system activity.
+Like alcohol, Xanax is a depressant, and that means it slows down nervous system activity.

 Serious side effects of Xanax abuse can often include: